Please be ready with your application reference number starting with 'P'. For example P1234567

 For this period, the court will order varying lists of conditions it deems appropriate that the offender must abide by.
 If the offender defaults on this GBB scheme, the court may prosecute them for the original offence.

 A section 9 Good behaviour bond lasts for a maximum of 5 years.
-Also, the details of the bond, including; the date, and offence details may show in your police check NSW.
+Also, the details of the bond, including; the date, and offence details may show in your Nationally Coordinated Criminal History Check NSW.
 This depends on the purpose of the check.

 If a NSW court finds you guilty of an offence, they may opt to grant you a conditional discharge if you agree to a Good Behaviour Bond term.
 A GBB term will be in place, rather than a conviction as long as there is no breach of the conditions the court stipulates.